ricsanfre/pi-cluster/docs/_docs/architecture.md

  - DNS
  - NTP
  - DHCP

+A load balancer is needed for providing Hight availability to Kubernetes API.
+In this cases a network load balancer, [HAProxy](https://www.haproxy.org/), will be deployed in `gateway` server.

 For automating the OS installation of x86 nodes, a **PXE server** will be deployed in `gateway` node.